thephoeron/LLTHW/book/index.md

 What kind of computer do I need?

-: Common Lisp is available for nearly every platform, so any personal computer should do.
+: Common Lisp is available for nearly every platform.
+Your personal computer, whether it be a Mac, Windows, or Linux platform, will be fine.
+For all the features of this website, however, you may need to update your browser to the latest version of Chrome, Firefox, or Safari.